SQream/sqream_docs/operational_guides/query_split.rst

 	  WHERE <column_to_split_by> BETWEEN '${from}' and '${to}'
 	)

-Outputting the results of your small queries by running a query that gathers the results of all small queries into the initially created empty table.
+Gathering results:

 .. code-block:: sql

-	-- Basic execution for queries which do not use aggregations:
+	-- Gathering results for queries without aggregations:

 	SELECT *
 	FROM
 	  <final_result_table>
 	;

-	-- Execution for queries which use aggregations:
+	-- Gathering results for queries with aggregations and/or AVERAGE statement:

+	- AVERAGE:

 	SELECT
 	  <column1>, [,...],